KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 **Author:** Salk

 **Description:** Originally, swoop bikes in KOTOR were intended to have upgrades available for purchase which would modify their performance.
-This was cut from the final release, but there's still some information about what they were intended to be.
 This mod restores two upgrades to the game: one that reduces the speed loss taken when hitting an obstacle, and one which increases acceleration.
 Right now this mod isn't a perfect implementation of what I'd like, including too few upgrades which are a bit pricey relative to the benefit they give, but I still think it's better for players to have the option to use them than not.

 **Category & Tier:** Restored Content / 4 - Optional